miguelscastro/hackerRank/README.md

+#HACKER RANK

-Exercises for practice mainly made using JavaScript.
+## Exercises for practice mainly made using JavaScript.